I started off the New Year realizing that I have TWO BIG PROBLEMS. Happy New Year to me, right? What could be wrong already, you ask? This:

-Last week, I was completing the Passion Planner Roadmap for 2017.
+In January, I was completing the Passion Planner Roadmap for 2017.
 The roadmap is for us to write down all our lifetime goals and then focus in on the one or two that would be “gamechangers” for us.
 The “gamechangers” are the goals that “would have the most positive impact on your life right now.”

 It’s then that I realized that my goal to live in our dream home did not necessarily mean I needed a 10,000 square foot mansion with a movie theater room and spa.
 But what I desperately wanted was our house, decluttered and decorated to create the peaceful sanctuary and fun playspace I dream of.
 Because I know myself, when my environment is decluttered, my mind is more at peace and I function better in my roles as mom, wife, and citizen.